zng-ui/zng/TODO/topics/Layout.md

         - And padding?
 Need to capture padding if the case.
 * Add contextual grid info, like the text `TextLayout`, to allow custom properties to extent it (like an special border property).

-## Single Child Panels

-* Can maybe avoid some measure passes in panels with a single child.
-  - Is it worth-it?
-Its a single extra measure and a special behavior that can mess-up tests.
-  - See what other frameworks do.

 # Responsive Layout

-* Right now we use the `actual_width` to implement something *media query* and give it a margin of error for different localizations.
+* Right now we use the `actual_width` to implement something like *media query* and give it a margin of error for different localizations.
+Review what else is typical for media queries.

 # Easing Layout